-What if pancreatic enzyme replacement therapy doesn’t help my symptoms?
+What if pancreatic enzyme replacement therapy does not help?

-Pancreatic enzymes only work when they are taken with food, and taken properly.
-You might find it helpful to read our tips on how to take them.
-If you are taking enough enzymes, your symptoms should get better, and for some people the symptoms may go away.
+PERT only works when it is taken with food and taken properly.
+If you are taking enough, your symptoms should get better.
+For some people the symptoms may go away.
+You might find our tips on how to take it helpful.

 If you still have symptoms or you are losing weight, speak to your dietitian, nurse or doctor.
-They can check if you are taking enough enzymes, and make sure that you are taking them properly.
-Some people need to change the brand of enzymes they take.
+They can check if you are taking enough PERT, and make sure that you are taking it properly.
+Some people may need to change the brand of PERT they take.

 If you are taking PERT and you still have symptoms, there may be other causes for these.
 For example, opioid painkillers (such as morphine), antibiotics, iron supplements, some anti-sickness medicines or chemotherapy can all cause changes to your poo.